July 17, 2054. Friday. 9:30 am.

 “It was you.
 Oh wow, what are the chances?”
 Eve cracked an angelic smile.
 “I’ll be glad to join.”

-“Oh, I’m sorry where are my manners.
-I’m Eve, and the guy who is next to me is Jack.
+“Oh, I’m sorry, where are my manners?
+I’m Eve, and the guy next to me is Jack.
 We both came here because we got a call out to form a party.
 I was interested in what the quest was going to be about and thought I would like to try it out.”

 “Jack?
 You don’t mean the dwarf Jack?” asked Kiyro.
-He was remembering the dwarf blacksmith that asked him to help him out in melting a stone.
+He remembered the dwarf blacksmith that asked him to help him out in melting a stone.